pawaka2025/venuvia/docs/source/introduction.rst

 Introduction
 ===========================

+.. _Origin:

+The name *Venuvia* is inspired by the planets Venus and Jovia (Jupiter), often visible together at dawn.

+.. _Movitation:

 Graphs have become increasingly popular as a modeling tool across domains, from social networks to recommendation systems.
 Yet, their expressiveness remains limited when applied to today's most critical use cases.